Comparison of health coaching service offers

 - forget about calories,

 - have a conditional money-back guarantee (and no supplements are required).

 This page is a work in process.
-If you find mistakes or have any corrections, then you can email me.
+If you find mistakes or have any corrections or suggestions, then you can email me.

 In brief, the most popular other offers are:

 - Weight Watchers – counts calories, weekly weigh-ins, color-coded categories of foods, “smart points”, review,

 - BeachBody – excellent website graphics, offers subscriptions, independent coaching for exercise, supplements, and exercise equipment,

 - Dr. Neal Barnard, Dr. Michael Greger, and other strict vegan advocates,

 - NaturHouse – offers supplements and coaching, listed in Spain, head office in Spain, franchises,